-The OACIS online system stores the most current and historical job descriptions in an electronic JD library.
+The Job Builder online system stores the most current and historical job descriptions in an electronic JD library.
 Because the JD library does not allow for original signatures, we require that each department print off the JD from the JD library, obtain the appropriate signatures, and store the JD in their departmental personnel files.
 Here is a list of the various kinds of job descriptions and where the originals are stored:

-JD Type House of Record Career Job Descriptions (JDs): Electronic Copy: OACIS Job Description Library (Current and Historical) Hard Copy with Signatures: Departmental personnel files Limited Appointment JDs: Electronic Copy: OACIS Job Description Library Hard Copy with Signatures: Departmental personnel files Casual/Restricted JDs: Electronic Copy (Template): OACIS Job Description Library (Student Assistants) Hard Copy with Signatures: Departmental personnel files Contract JDs and Contracts Electronic Copy of JD: OACIS JD library Hard Copy of JD with original signatures and Copy of contract: Department personnel files Copy of JD and Contract with original signatures: Human Resources files.
+JD Type House of Record Career and Limited Appointment Electronic Copy: Job Builder (JDs): (JDs created after the implementation of Job Builder) (Current and Historical) Hard Copy with Signatures: Departmental personnel files (JDs created prior to the implementation of Job Builder) Casual/Restricted JDs: Electronic Copy (Template): Department (Student Assistants) Hard Copy with Signatures: Departmental personnel files Contract JDs and Contracts Electronic Copy of JD: Job Builder Copy of JD and Contract with electronic signatures: Human Resources files.
+Hard copy of JD and hard copy of contract with signatures: Department personnel files